itractor/coding-challenge/README.md

 You can find the mock implementation for the remote URLs in the MockRemotes class.

 Feel free to add comments to the code to clarify the changes you are making.

+## Comments from Øystein
+Comments marked as TODO are changes i would have implemented after feedback.